ravirun/misfit-ravi/README.md

-# Misfit Ravi - February 2027 Content Plan
+# Misfit Ravi - February 2027, Week 1 Content Plan

 **Micro Creator (10k–100k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The Economics of Clout: Why Attention Is the New Currency
+### How Clout Became More Valuable Than Credentials

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the economics of clout: why attention is the new currency.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how clout became more valuable than credentials.

 ---